 Dogs that don’t show signs of improvement in a few days typically require additional diagnostics, which may include magnetic resonance imaging (MRI) or computed tomography (CT) for evidence of a stroke or other brain lesions.

 Your veterinarian may prescribe medications to help reduce motion sickness.
-It may also help to hospitalize the dog, or limit him to an area of the house with soft carpeting and no stairs to help minimize possible injuries from falls.
+It may also help to hospitalize the dog, or limit them to an area of the house with soft carpeting and no stairs to help minimize possible injuries from falls.
 With prompt veterinary attention, most dogs with old dog vestibular syndrome — and strokes — eventually recover.